 Practitioners in the public and private sector and civil society are often represented in different communities of practice, groups of people with a shared interest in standards who actively participate in the development, adoption, implementation and/or use of standards.
 A community realizes the benefits of standards and interoperability by sharing and leveraging proven standards-based good practices and training material specific to their community's needs.
 A Community of Practice (CoP) can also provide commonality across diverse uses and levels of operation, and help promote consistent, sharable training and educational programs.
-This Guide provides communities of practice with an overview of standards and standardization and suggests domain and technology trends expected to be standardized in the future.
-CoPs can use this Guide to inform and plan contributions to standards development, adoption and implementation of standards, and development of training material and educational programs.
+This Guide provides communities of practice with an overview of standards and standardization and suggests domain and technology trends expected to be standards development, adoption and implementation of standards, and development of training material and educational programs.
 It can also serve to identify a community's standardization needs that are not yet addressed.
 After reading the respective section in this Guide, members of a CoP will be able to: